Imageman/AutoReclipper/README.md

     *   A dropdown menu for selecting presets (templates).
     *   An editable input field that shows the clipboard content.
     *   A display area for the result.
-    *   A history of the last 20 operations.
+    *   A history dropdown storing the last 20 operations for quick recall.
 *   **System Tray Integration**: Hide the application window to the system tray to keep it running in the background without cluttering your workspace.
 *   **Global Hotkey**: Show or hide the application window from anywhere using a global hotkey (`Ctrl+Shift+Space`).
 *   **Image Support**: Process images directly from the clipboard using vision-capable models like Gemini.